senlin/so-clean-up-wp-seo/README.md

 * removes Courses menu from sidebar
 * hides SEO Scores Dropdown Filters on the Edit Posts/Pages screen
 * hides Keyword/Content Score from the Publish/Update Metabox on the Edit Post/Page/CPT screen
-* remove HTML comments that show in source code (frontend)
+* remove HTML comments that show in source code (frontend) upgraded for use with version 11 and above of Yoast SEO

 ## Frequently Asked Questions